stefanneamtu/Python-Path-Finding-Visualiser/README.md

 # Python-Path-Finding-Visualiser
-Graphic visualiser for the popular path finding algorithms.
+Graphic visualiser for the A* path finding algorithm.

 Commands: